weaveworks/weave-gitops/doc/spike/app-notifications.md

 ### Application Alerter
 Create a new type of Flux Alerter that is application-aware.
 It watches all kustomization/helm events and filters them based on application.
 It augments the event with application data then utilizes the providers as they exist today.
 E.g., selecting all kustomizations with the label `app.kubernetes.io/name: billing` and watching for events from these.

+There is an open enhancement request for this capability - https://github.com/fluxcd/notification-controller/issues/275.

+An alternative would be to apply a naming standard for the flux sources/appliers and update the notification controller to support a HasPrefix match.  e.g., `name:wego-app-billing-` indicates we want all flux sources/appliers with a name starting with `wego-app-billing-`.
+Naming conventions would be less than ideal.
+Additionally, we may need to include other label values in our matching.

+#### High-level processing background
+The flux sources and appliers are configured with an --events-addr which is the name of the notification-controller.
+The notification-controller takes these events, queries k8s for Alerts, loops through the Alerts looking for a match.
+If there is a match, it then invokes the defined provider.

+To implement matching, we will likely need to update the [Alert CRD](https://fluxcd.io/docs/components/notification/alert/) to add support for label matching and modify the notification controller to use these labels.

 #### Pros
 - Application-aware
 - leverages existing flux providers